ietf-wg-cellar/matroska-specification/attachments.md

 * font/woff2: WOFF 2.0

 Fonts in Matroska existed long before [@!RFC8081].
 A few unofficial media types for fonts were used in existing files.
-Therefore, it is **RECOMMENDED** for a Matroska player to support the following legacy media types for font attachments:
+Therefore, it is **RECOMMENDED** for a Matroska Player to support the following legacy media types for font attachments:

 * application/x-truetype-font: Truetype fonts, equivalent to `font/ttf` and sometimes `font/otf`